BrentGrammer/PROGNOTES/Architecture/SystemDesign/Whitepapers/Kafka.md

   latest consumed offset in the offset registry

 ### At least once delivery

 - Kafka gaurantees at least once delivery but not exactly once delivery
 - If consumers do not have a clean shutdown, the consumers that take over their partition may get duplicate messages due to the time the last commit of the offset was made.
 - For exactly once delivery apps need to implement their own deduplication logic to gaurantee this (does Kafka Connect take care of this?).
 - Ordering of messages is gauranteed within a partition, but not across partitions

+### Tradeoffs

+- Kafka brokers do not send an ack back to producers/publishers which greatly increases throughput compared to other messaging systems that do this.
+  - For many types of log data, it is desirable to trade durability for throughput, as long as the number of dropped messages is relatively small.

+### Efficiencies

+- No ack as mentioned above
+- Smaller header info on messages compared to other systems resulting in less storage and fewer bytes needing to be transferred over the wire
+- Batching messages greatly increases throughput (say batching 50 instead of sending message 1 at a time) due to the reduced RPC overhead.